THEWHITEBOY503/confetch/README.md

 To setup the script, simply download `start.sh`, then give it executable permissions with `chmod +x start.sh`.
 Open up the file and modify the variables to fit your setup.
 If nothing else, make sure you change `$wtr_path` and `$moon_path` so the program knows where to look.
 I like making a folder in my home directory called `.scripts` to house the start script and weather files.
 So, in that case, `$wtr_path` would be `/home/conner/.scripts/wtr` and `$moon_path` would be `/home/conner/.scripts/moon`.
 Don't worry about needing to create these files beforehand, the script will automatically create them.

+You can also modify the operands for wttr.in to make your weather report look different.
+[Refer to wttr.in's help page.](https://wttr.in/:help)

 ## Automation
 To run the script every time you open a terminal, simply point to the file at the bottom of your `.bashrc` file.
 For example, if I keep my script in /home/conner/.scripts/start.sh: